romanvm/PyXBMCt/README.md

 from pyxbmct.addonwindow import *

 to acces framework classes and variables.

+The docunentation for the framework classes can be found here: http://romanvm.github.io/PyXBMCt/docs

 The framework uses image textures from XBMC Confluence skin.

 Licence: GPL v.3 http://www.gnu.org/licenses/gpl.html